 Eligibility for ODC Preschool is determined by the child's age on September 1st.
-Children must be 4 years old on or before September 1st of the year of enrollment to register for our 4 year old session.
+Children must be 3 years old on or before September 1st of the year of enrollment to register for our 3 year old sessions or 4 years old on or before September 1st of the year of enrollment to register for our 4 year old sessions.
 The school year will run from September through May.
 We require a commitment for the entire school year.
 A calendar of the year can be found at the end of the handbook.

-2022-2023 Sessions
+2023-2024 Sessions